A ReWater® system creates numerous benefits for the environment, including:

 Run-off pollution prevention

-Irrigation run-off pollution, which contains animal feces, fertilizers, pesticides, and silt, is the single largest source of water pollution in Southern and Coastal California.
-Our recycling systems use all water underground, eliminating irrigation run-off pollution entirely by keeping the landscape’s surface dry.
+Irrigation run-off pollution contains animal feces, fertilizers, pesticides, and silt.
+It’s the single largest source of water pollution on California’s coast.
+Our recycling systems use all water underground, preventing irrigation run-off pollution entirely.

-This helps stop the initial part of most rain run-off events as well.
-Builders are under tremendous pressure these days to reduce run-off, and traditional methods of trapping run-off are expensive and land intensive.
-We have an inexpensive solution!
+Keeping the soil surface dry also helps it absorb the initial part of a rain event.
+Builders are under tremendous pressure to prevent run-off and traditional methods of trapping run-off are expensive and land intensive.
+We offer an inexpensive solution for preventing run-off pollution.

 Return to TopEnergy conservation

-Over 19% of all electricity used in California goes to pumping water around the state.
+According to the California Energy Commission, over 19% of all electricity used in California goes to pumping water around the state.
 Numerous studies show that at least 25% of all the energy consumed by Los Angeles goes to moving water there, and San Diego uses an even higher percentage.
-By reusing half the water from inside a home in southern California, you’ve cut down on the energy required for that home by about 12.5%.

 Return to TopLandscape vitality

 Because greywater is used in underground drip irrigation systems, roots grow downward to collect it.
-Thus, plants are stronger and more able to withstand nature’s forces when irrigated via a greywater system.
-By applying water at the surface, sprinklers promote just the opposite effect.
+Thus, plants are more vital and able to withstand nature’s forces when irrigated via a greywater system.
+Sprinklers promote just the opposite effect.

-Also, greywater contains shampoo, and the most common ingredient in shampoo is ammonium
+Also, greywater contains shampoo.
+The most common ingredient in shampoo is ammonium

 laureth sulfate, which is also sold as a soil conditioner.
-This ingredient loosens the debris, oils and dirt in your hair, and it loosens the same type of constituents from your soil, allowing the soil to remain open and letting water pass through it freely.
-Good percolating soil is important for plants, as it allow their roots to grow unimpeded, and to uptake water and nutrients faster.
+This ingredient frees the oils and dirt from your hair just like it loosens the constituents in your soil, allowing soil to remain open and letting water pass through freely.
+Good percolating soil is important for plant vitality, as it allow their roots to grow unimpeded, and to uptake water and nutrients faster.

 Land conservation